 There were no significant changes in the nature of the Association's principal activities during the financial year.

 Significant changes in the state of financial affairs - s254(2)(b)

-Apart from the changes listed in the review of operations, no significant changes in the Association's state of financial affairs occurred during the financial year.
+There were no significant changes in the Association's state of financial affairs occurred during the financial year.

 Rights of members to resign -s245(2)(c)